keerti123gupta/Gao-Gao-Technique-laaye-with-plant-Disease-Prediction/README.md

 Link for web application http://118.185.43.122/0187cs161125/CVA2019/

-Now Plant Disease Predction with their corresponding Pesticides & Fertilizers upload on this System Steps for Plant disease:-
+For Plant Disease Predction with their corresponding Pesticides & Fertilizers uploaded on this Repository.

+Follow these Steps for Plant disease:-
   1. run Training.py for create Nural Network Model
-  2. Now run Server.py for Predction & Recommend Pesticides/Fertilizers.
+  2. Now run Server.py for check planrt disease & their recommended Pesticides/Fertilizers.